JeremyJoelPrice/world-engine/scratch.md

 An app to produce weather which:

--   Is reatlistic or at least plausible
+-   Is realistic or at least plausible
 -   Impacts gameplay (visibility, exposure, etc.)

 Examples of impacting gameplay slightly: advantage/disadvantage on certain